 Stir in the egg and yolk, then the corn syrup and vanilla.
 Stir in the pecans, then fold in the flour mixture.
 Scrape batter into a generously greased 8-by-8-inch pan, spreading to the edges.

 Bake 25- 30 minutes or until top is golden brown and toothpick inserted in center comes out clean.
 Cool on rack and cut into bars.
+Note: If you used glass, blondies should take about 35 minutes at 325F.
+For glass, it’s better to bake “low and slow”.

 Makes 12 2-by-2-inch brownies